Generic Name: polyethylene glycol/electrolytes (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites)

 Do NOT use Colyte solution if:

 - you are allergic to any ingredient in Colyte solution

-- you have appendicitis or certain stomach or bowel problems (eg, blockage, retention, perforation, toxic inflammation, megacolon, ileus)
+- you have certain stomach or bowel problems (eg, blockage, retention, perforation, toxic inflammation, megacolon, ileus)

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using Colyte solution: